sergionzeutcho-rgb/online_retail_project/README.md

 [![Code Institute](image/code_institute_logo.png)](https://codeinstitute.net/)

 # Online Retail Transaction Analysis
+**Data Analytics & Python for Data Preparation – Capstone Project**

+---

 ## Project Purpose

 This project demonstrates how data analytics and Python-based ETL can support **evidence-based decision-making** in an online retail business.
-By analysing transactional data from **Online_Retail.csv**, the project uncovers patterns in customer behaviour, product performance, and sales trends, showing how analytics delivers real business value.
+By analysing transactional data from **Online Retail.csv**, the project uncovers patterns in customer behaviour, product performance, and sales trends, showing how analytics delivers real business value.

+The project has been designed and implemented to meet all **Learning Outcomes (LO1–LO4)** for the Data Analytics and Python for Data Preparation capstone assessment.

 ---

 ## Business Case

-An online retailer wants to improve profitability by understanding:
+An online retailer wants to improve profitability and operational efficiency by understanding:

 - Which products drive the most revenue
 - What customer groups purchase the most